swordbreaker/FunctionalMonads/README.md

 The libary constis of two new Monads and some extention methods.

 ## What is a monad?
-A monad is a abstract structure for
+A monad is a abstract structure for TODO

+## Maybe
+The Maybe monad is helpful, when a value can have some value or can be none.

 Create a Maybe with value.
 ```csharp